 csi-app: a stateful application that uses CSI backed volumes that we will backup and restore.

-As the Kubernetes CSI Snapshot Beta API is available starting from Kubernetes
+Kubernetes CSI Snapshot Beta API is available starting from Kubernetes

 1.17, you need to run Kubernetes

 This post uses an AKS cluster running Kubernetes